PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 ### ID 0x02: Ping

 This message is sent by the MC.
+It is only valid for modules in _configuration mode_ and _game mode_.
 The message contains no data.

 Upon receiving the message, a module MUST respond with a Pong (0x02) message with no data.

+However, a module that is in _reset mode_ MUST NOT respond to a Ping (0x02) message.

 ### ID 0x10: Launch game

 This message is sent by the MC as a broadcast message.
+It is only valid for modules in _configuration mode_.
 The message contains no data.

 This message marks the start of the game.
-Upon receiving the message, modules MUST set their user interface to the pre-start state.
+Upon receiving the message, modules MUST enter _game mode_ and set their user interface to the pre-game state.
+Input events MAY be sent after this message is received.

-The MC MUST give any data relevant
+The MC MUST send any game configuration data to all modules prior to this message.

 ### ID 0x11: Start timer

 This message is sent by the MC as a broadcast message.
+It is only valid for modules in _game mode_.
 The message contains no data.

 This message marks the time when the timer starts and the lights turn on.
-Upon receiving this message, modules MUST set their user interface to their in-game state.
+Upon receiving this message, modules MUST set their user interface to the in-game state.

-### ID 0x12: Strike
+### ID 0x12/0x13: Explode/Defuse

-This message is sent by the MC.
-The message contains no data.
+These messages are sent by the MC as broadcast messages.
+They are only valid for modules in _game mode_.
+The messages contain no data.

-Upon receiving this message, a module MUST indicate visually that a strike occurred if such an indicator is present on the module.

-Note that with some modded modules this may not mean the strike counter was incremented.
+These messages mark the bomb exploding or being defused.
+Upon receiving these messages, modules MUST set their user interface to the post-game state.
+This state will last until a Reset (0x00) message from the MC.

-### ID 0x13: Solve
+### ID 0x14/0x15: Strike/Solve

-This message is sent by the MC.
-The message contains no data.
-This message is only valid for solvable modules.
+These message are sent by the MC.
+They are only valid for modules in _game mode_.
+The messages contain no data.

-Upon receiving this message, a module MUST indicate visually that it was solved if such an indicator is present on the module.
+Upon receiving this message, a module MUST indicate visually that a strike occurred or the module was solved, if such an indicator is present on the module, and MAY stop sending input events if the module was solved.

+If a modded module uses the strike or solve indicator in a way that does not actually count as a strike or solved module, it MUST use a module-specific message to indicate these states.
+These messages are reserved for real strikes and solved modules.

-### ID 0x14/0x15: Needy activate/deactivate
+### ID 0x16/0x17: Needy activate/deactivate

 These messages are sent by the MC.
-The messages contains no data.
-These messages are only valid for needy modules.
+They are only valid for needy modules in _game mode_.
+The messages contain no data.

 Upon receiving this message, a module MUST activate or deactivate their module-specific needy task.

 ### ID 0x20-0x23: Module errors

-This message is sent by a module.
-The message contains the following data:
+These messages are sent by a module.
+They are valid for modules in all modes.
+The messages contain the following data:

 | Bits | Length | Field | Description |
 |------|--------|-------|-------------|